Be Hep C Smart

 When a person is first infected with hepatitis C, this is called an acute infection.
 During the acute infection, most people do not have symptoms.
 If symptoms do happen, they can include fever, fatigue, vomiting and more.
 Learn more about the symptoms of hepatitis C.

-There is a connection between hepatitis C and kidney disease.
+Hepatitis C and kidney disease are connected.
 Hepatitis C can cause kidney disease, and sometimes kidney patients can get hepatitis C from hemodialysis, a treatment for kidney failure.
-Learn more about hepatitis C and kidney disease.

 The most common form of treatment for end-stage renal disease (ESRD, or kidney failure) is hemodialysis.
 If your medical facility does not follow guidelines for infection control in the right way, it is possible to get hepatitis C from doing hemodialysis.

 If you are at risk for hepatitis C, ask your doctor about getting tested.
-The only way to know if you have hepatitis C is to get tested.
-Learn about the tests for hepatitis C.
+Testing is the only way to know if you have hepatitis C.

-The goal of treatment for hepatitis C is to decrease the viral load (the amount of the virus) in your body until the virus is no longer found in your body.
-Learn about the different treatments for hepatitis C.
+The goal of hepatitis C treatment is to decrease the viral load (the amount of the virus) in your body until the virus is no longer found in your body.